x64dbg/x64dbgida/README.md

 Copy `x64dbgida.py` to your IDA `plugins` directory.

-*Notice*: On older versions of IDA make sure to update IDAPython to the latest release for your IDA version that uses Python 2.7.
-See [IDAPython RELEASES](https://github.com/idapython/src/tree/build-1.7.2/RELEASES).
+*Notice*: If you are using a version of IDA < 7.0 use the version `1.0` of the plugin.

 ## Menu options

 ### Import (uncompressed) database

 Import comments/labels/breakpoints from an uncompressed x64dbg JSON database in IDA Pro.

 ### Export database

 Export comments/labels/breakpoints to a JSON database that can be loaded by x64dbg.